Shannon Street massacre

-The Shannon Street massacre refers to a shootout that occurred at a house on Shannon Street in Memphis, Tennessee on January 12, 1983.
-Police officers Ray Schwill and Bobby Hester were called to the house after which a confrontation ensued and Hester was taken hostage by men inside the house.
-After a 30 hour standoff, Memphis Police officers stormed the house and opened fire, killing all seven captors, after which Hester was found beaten to death.
-The police's handling of the incident was controversial and led to changes in Memphis police procedure.
+The Shannon Street massacre was a shootout and standoff between law enforcement and religious leaders at a house on Shannon Avenue in Memphis, Tennessee, United States from January 11 to January 13, 1983.
+Memphis Police Department (MPD) officers Ray Schwill and Bobby Hester were called to the house after which a confrontation ensued and Hester was taken hostage by men inside the house.
+After a 30 hour standoff, an MPD SWAT team stormed the house and opened fire, killing all seven captors, after which Hester was found beaten to death.
+The MPD's handling of the incident was controversial and led to changes in the department's procedure.

-The incident
+Incident

-On January 11, 1983, Memphis police were called to 2239 Shannon Street to investigate an alleged purse snatching.
-Inside the home was Lindberg Sanders-- a man with a history of mental illness and who called himself "Black Jesus"-- and thirteen other men who were his followers.
+On January 11, 1983, MPD units were called to a house at 2239 Shannon Avenue to investigate an alleged purse snatching.
+Inside the home was Lindberg Sanders—an African-American man who called himself "Black Jesus"—and thirteen other men who were his followers.
 Sanders harbored a strong hatred for law enforcement and had told his followers that the world would end on January 10, 1983.

 Officers Ray Schwill and Bobby Hester responded to the call.
-Seven cultists fled the house at this point, but were later captured.
-Upon arrival, Schwill and Hester were ambushed by the remaining men in the house.
+Seven people fled the house at this point, but were later captured.
+Upon arrival, Schwill and Hester were ambushed by the remaining seven men in the house.
 Schwill sustained a gunshot wound to the face and escaped, but Hester was taken hostage.
 Schwill radioed for help and police quickly surrounded the house.

-The first backup officer to arrive attempted to enter the house, but immediately came under fire and was wounded.
-A second officer entered the house and exchanged gunfire with the cultists.
-After getting off twelve shots from his service revolver, the officer retreated from the building, retrieved a shotgun, and continued firing into the house.
+The first backup officer to arrive, Officer Tommy Turner, attempted to enter the house but immediately came under fire and was wounded in the head.
+A second officer, William Russell "Russ" Aiken, entered the house and exchanged gunfire with the rebels.
+After firing twelve shots from his service revolver, Aiken retreated from the building, retrieved a shotgun from his cruiser, and continued firing into the house as more backup units arrived.

 Police began negotiations with Sanders, who stated that he wanted to broadcast the murder of a police officer over a Memphis radio station and that any attempt by officers to enter the house would result in Hester being beaten to death.
 Hester could be heard on the police radio begging for help.
-After 30 hours of negotiations with no resolution, a police SWAT raided the house.
-During the 20-minute raid, police fired tear gas into the house and made a dynamic entry.
-At this point, the cultists opened fire on the SWAT team with the two .38-caliber service revolvers stolen from Schwill and Hester.
-The SWAT team returned fire with M16 carbines and 12-gauge shotguns, killing all seven remaining cultists, including Sanders.
+After 30 hours of negotiations with no resolution, an MPD SWAT team raided the house.
+During the 20-minute raid, the SWAT team fired tear gas into the house and made a dynamic entry.
+The rebels opened fire on the SWAT team with the two .38 Special service revolvers they had taken from Schwill and Hester; the SWAT team returned fire with shotguns and M16 rifles, killing all seven remaining members, including Sanders.
 Police then discovered the body of Hester, who had been beaten and stabbed to death several hours earlier.